|When:||Saturday in mid-July|

 Park in the huge signposted carpark (just off the main road past the village) as parking is limited in the centre.

-In 2016 it took place on Saturday July 9th – 2017 date is yet to be announced.
-The date is a little variable from one year to another so double check.
+In 2017 it takes place on Saturday July 8th.
+The date can be a little variable from one year to another so double check, but is usually the second Saturday in the month.

 Click here for the church website: http://www.grasmereandrydal.org.uk